Farm Policy Glossary

 Conservation measurement tool--Procedure to estimate the level of environmental gain achieved by a producer in implementing conservation activities, including indices or other measures developed by the Secretary.

-Conservation of Private Grazing Land Initiative--The 1996 Farm Act authorized a coordinated technical, educational, and related assistance program for owners and managers of private grazing lands, including rangeland, pasture land, grazed forest land, and hay land.
+Conservation of Private Grazing Land Initiative--The 1996 Farm Bill authorized a coordinated technical, educational, and related assistance program for owners and managers of private grazing lands, including rangeland, pasture land, grazed forest land, and hay land.
 The purpose of the program is to promote improved management of grazing land resources for enhanced economic uses and environmental services.

 Conservation plan--A combination of land uses and farming practices to protect and improve soil productivity and water quality and prevent deterioration of natural resources on all or part of a farm.
 Conservation plans must be both technically and economically feasible.